dovla2001/TIAC-Internship/README.md

     ```
     - You should see the Web Shop homepage and be able to test all features.

-**Notes:**

-- Make sure your SQL Server is running and the user has permissions to create the database.

-- Verify the ports and API endpoints in appsettings.json and environment.ts if necessary.

-- For sending email confirmations, check the SMTP server configuration in the backend.

 ## Author
 **Vladimir Mandić**
 Email: vmandic83@gmail.com